justnaf/tugas_posapp/README.md

 </p>

 ## About This Laravel Project
+Still In Progress (Creating Receipt PDF)

-This Laravel Project Made For Tugas POS APP Web Programming Course 1 Universitas Muhammadiyah Magelang.Made this with love
+This Laravel Project Made For Tugas POS APP Web Programming Course 1 Universitas Muhammadiyah Magelang .Made this with love

 ## How To Use
 1. First step Clonning Git